David-Way/david-way.github.io/content/blog/design-system-color-utilities/design-system-color-utilities.md

   - a11y
 ---

+**Summary:** Providing color utilities in your design system can be a risk to the accessibility of the products built with it.
+Providing [automated, integrated accessibility testing and linting rules](#automation-and-tooling) can limit this risk, and providing [high-level design and usage guidance and technical implementation details together](#documentation-and-guidance) is a bonus, too.

+## With great power...

 A footgun refers to something designed to be highly likely to be used in a way that will cause more problems than it solves.

 A CSS utility class applies a single abstracted rule or a collection of simple rules, typically scoped to achieve a particular pattern.
 In the context of a Design System, it is also an efficient sanctioned/supported way to extend system design decisions to custom components and variants.